OmegaPointZero/nodechan/README.md

 `var configURL = "mongodb://@127.0.0.1:27017/nodechan"`

-You will also need to make 2 folders in the `public/` folder, `public/temporary` and `public/images`
+You will also need to make 3 folders in the `public/` folder, `public/temporary`, `public/images`, and `public/staticImages/banners`, the latter of which must contain banner images.

 ## Currently Functional Features: